grezniczek/redcap_survey_auth/README.md

 REDCap URL prefill parameters are supported for a protected survey's first page, including when the participant must first sign in.
 On an initial ordinary GET request, Survey Auth retains only values for real first-page fields and valid checkbox options, then restores them to the post-login survey URL.
 It excludes calculated fields, fields that Survey Auth writes through `@SURVEY-AUTH`, unknown fields, and REDCap control parameters.
 Save & Return, Start over, POST submissions, and file requests do not retain prefill values.

 The values remain participant-supplied prefill; they do not grant access or override authentication metadata.
 URL prefill is therefore appropriate only for data that is suitable for a survey URL under your institution's privacy and logging practices.

+### Resuming a saved public response

+When a protected public survey enables REDCap's Save & Return feature, its login dialog includes an optional **Returning?** return-code field.
+Enter the code together with the Survey Auth credentials to continue the saved response.
+Survey Auth resolves the code server-side, writes authentication metadata to that existing response when **Allow writing** is enabled, then sends the already validated code once in a same-origin POST to REDCap's continuation flow.
+This avoids a duplicate return-code page.
+The code is neither kept in the login session nor added to a redirect URL; selecting it also discards any pending URL prefill.
+Private survey links continue to use REDCap's native return-code and Start over page.

 ### Combining **@SURVEY-AUTH** with **@IF**